At a glance: The best Drakensberg hiking trails

 Alright, now that you have a chance of making it out alive, let’s start hiking:

 Use the chain ladders to get to the top of Tugela Falls.
-Yes, it’s a little scary, but so much fun!
+Yes, it’s a little scary, but this is classic hiking in the Drakensberg.

 Hike length: 12 km (7.5 miles)